fluid-music/fluid-music/docs/getting-started.md

   ]}
 ]

-// Each character (D, s, t) in the score below invokes a function which
+// Each character (s/D/t) in the score below invokes a function which
 // inserts an audio sample into the session.
 These functions and samples
 // are bundled within the '@fluid-music/kit' npm package. const score = {